 Lung Cancer CT Screening

-You may quality for a low-dose CT scan if you:
+You may qualify for a low-dose CT scan if you:

 - Have smoked one pack of cigarettes a day for 30 years or two packs a day for 15 years